wp-plugins/smooth-streaming-video-player/readme.txt

 * This is the initial version of our plugin.

 == Upgrade Notice ==

+= 1.4.2 =
+* You have to upgrade to this version if you want to show the silverlight player in the posts page list (stable version).

 = 1.4.0 =
 * With this version, you can play your videos on iPhone and iPad (stable version).